scrive/elm-challenge/task-settings.md

 - rejected,
 - error

+Form should also contain the boolean for immediate trashing value.

 If settings are inherited, you should just display values without being able to edit them.

 Root user group can't use inheritance.

 ## Nice to have